Disclaimer: These materials do not constitute legal advice and should not be substituted for the advice of legal counsel.

 Meal Breaks

 Michigan does not require employers to provide breaks, including lunch breaks, for workers 18 years old or older.
-An employer who chooses to provide a meal, lunch, or break period must completely relieve employees of their work duties for the break period to be unpaid.
+Minors under 18 must be given a 30-minute uninterrupted meal or rest period if they are scheduled to work for five or more continuous hours.
+An employer who chooses to provide a meal, lunch, or break period for adults must completely relieve employees of their work duties for the break period to be unpaid.
+Mich.
+Comp.
+Laws § 409.112a.

 Minor Employees

-Minor employees – those under the age of 18 – may work no more than 10 hours per day with a limit of 48 hours per week while school is not in session.
+Minor employees – those under the age of 18 – may work no more than ten hours per day with a limit of 48 hours per week while school is not in session.
 When school is in session, minor employees can work a maximum of 24 hours per week.
-Minors 16 and older cannot work between 10:30 p.m. and 6 a.m. during a school week and cannot work after 11:30 p.m. otherwise.
-Minors under sixteen cannot work until 3 p.m. during a school week and cannot work between 9 p.m. and 7 a.m.
+Minors 16 and older cannot work between 10:30 p.m. and 6:00 a.m. during a school week and cannot work after 11:30 p.m. otherwise.
+Minors under sixteen cannot work until 3 p.m. during a school week and cannot work between 9:00 p.m. and 7:00 a.m.
 Mich.
 Comp.
-Laws § 409.110-11.
+Laws § 409.110-111.

 Minor employees must be given a 30-minute break after every five continuous hours of work.
 Mich.
 Comp.
 Laws § 409.112.